 Re-purposeThat Old Splatter Screen

 You hold the screen over your art surface, then take your colored pencil and scrape it vigorously back-and-forth for about 5-10 seconds across the screen.
 Most of the color will fall through the mesh.
-Tap or wipe the screen with cotton to make the rest of the color fall
+Tap or wipe the screen with cotton to make the rest of the color fallthrough.

 What you will see is colored powder on the paper ready to go for your background.
 So next, take a cotton ball and (very similar to technique number one) dip it into the powder.
 Then begin lightly rubbing it across your paper.